 Mazur, G.A., Medvid, G.K. and Gvigora, I.T.
 1986.
 Use of natural zeolite to increase the fertilizer of coarse soils.
 Soviet Soil Sci., 16(4): 105- 111.

 Milosevic, T. and Milosevic, N. 2009.
-The effect of zeolite, organic and inorganic fertilizers on soil chemical properties, growth and biomass yield of apple trees.
+The effect of zeolite, organic and inorganic fertilizers on apple trees' soil chemical properties, growth and biomass yield.
 Plant Soil Environ., 55: 528–535.

 Ming, D.W. and Boettinger, J.L.
 2001.
 Zeolites in soil environments.
 In: Natural Zeolites: Occurrence, Properties, Applications (eds Bish, D.L. and Ming, D.W.).
 Rev. Mineral Geochem., 45: 323–345.

 Mühlbachová, G. and Šimon, T. 2003.
 Effects of zeolite amendment on microbial biomass and respiratory activity in heavy metal contaminated soils.
 Plant Soil Environ., 49: 536–541.

 Navrotsky, A. 2004.
 Environmental nanoparticles.
 In: Dekker Encyclopedia of Nanosci.
 Nanotechnol., 2: 1147-1156.